 - It is intended that location measures will be updated with the release of new ABS data every 5 years.
-The next release is scheduled in 2021. - School distances from provincial centres and Melbourne GPO are measured via road distances. - For more information about UCL definition and sources, refer to the Australian Bureau of Statistics website. - To determine the UCL that your school is in, refer to the map function on the Australian Bureau of Statistics website.
+The next release is scheduled in 2021. - School distances from provincial centres and Melbourne GPO are measured via road distances. - More information can be found here about UCL definitions and sources. - To determine the UCL your school is in, follow link here.